iTwin/itwinjs-core/docs/contribute/index.md

-# Contributing to the ECPresentation Library
+# Contributing to the iModelJs Presentation Library

 Below are instructions for library developers on how to build, commit, push and publish changes to the library.